-Textbooks for courses will be available through Barnes and Noble at LSSU (http://lssu.bncollege.com).
-Instructors use FacultyEnlight for textbook selection, which is accessible on the Barnes and Noble link by clicking on Faculty Resources in the upper right corner, or on Anchor Access - Faculty Services - Faculty Resources.
-The FacultyEnlight Presentation provides an overview of the process.
-Wherever possible, textbook selection should be made prior to the point at which registration for the future semester begins so that students will be able to access information regarding the required materials at the time they register for their courses.
+Textbooks for courses will be available through Barnes and Noble at LSSU.
+Instructors use the Adoptions & Insights Portal for textbook selection, which is accessible on the Barnes and Noble link by clicking on Faculty Resources in the upper right corner, or on Anchor Access under the Faculty Services tab and Advising Toolkit.
+Whenever possible, textbook selection should be made prior to the point at which registration for the future semester begins so that students will be able to access information regarding the required materials at the time they register for their courses.